 Released: Filed Under: NCFCA Apologetics

-About "Category 5: Definitions"
+About "Category 5: General Questions"

 Directions: Work through the source material in this download to help you understand this week’s selection of apologetics prompts.
 This release addresses approximately 5% of the total number of prompts you will need to be prepared for in your next tournament, so keep up the studying from week to week to ensure your knowledge in Apologetics.
 This week’s prompts are: